How To Have Your Wig Covered By Medical Insurance

 Note: If you are reviewing your insurance policy and do not see cranial prosthesis listed, this does not automatically mean that you don’t have coverage.
 We highly recommend calling your Health Insurance Provider and getting pre-authorization.

-- Request and obtain a prescription for a “cranial prosthesis” (or the specific terminology required by you Health Insurance Provider) from your doctor or physician - Make sure the prescription does not say “wig.”
+- Request and obtain a prescription for a “cranial prosthesis” (or the specific terminology required by you Health Insurance Provider) from your doctor or physician including the medical procedure code A9282.
+Make sure the prescription does not say “wig.”
 A wig is a fashion item and is therefore not medically necessary.
 Your prescription will include a procedure number/code for your cranial prosthesis that will be used to submit your insurance claim.

 - Add an extra touch: Ask your physician to also write a letter explaining hair loss and its effects and have her/him state that it is not simply for cosmetic reasons but for emotional well being.